Algorithmic market making in dealer markets with hedging and market impact: Acknowledgment

 \section{Acknowledgment}

 The results presented in this paper are part of the research works carried out within the HSBC FX Research Initiative.
 The views expressed are those of the authors and do not necessarily reflect the views or the practices at HSBC.
 The authors are grateful to Richard Anthony (HSBC), Bruno Bouchard (Université Paris Dauphine), Nicolas Grandchamp des Raux (HSBC) and Paris Pennesi (HSBC) for helpful discussions and support throughout the project.
+Two anonymous referees also deserve to be warmly thanked for the comments and suggestions.